MoESys: A Distributed and Efficient Mixture-of-Experts Training and Inference System for Internet Services: Related Work

-In the field of deep learning, there are two key factors affecting the performance and effect of model training: the model scale and the data size.
-It's quite a challenge for all scientific institutions and enterprises to explore further due to the requirements of massive resources for computation and storage.
-To solve this problem, a new training method has been proposed and introduced to the industry in recent years.
-Different from the densely activated model putting all the parameters into computation, the sparsely activated model adaptively selects a subset of its parameters for training according to the input data, and the parameters can be increased linearly without increasing the amount of calculation, which make larger models based on MoE architecture more feasible and efficient.
+Furthermore, model scale and data size are two crucial factors that significantly impact the performance and effectiveness of model training.
+However, exploring further in this field poses a substantial challenge for scientific institutions and enterprises due to the enormous computational and storage resource requirements involved.
+To address this challenge, the design of sparsely activated model has emerged in recent years and gained traction in the industry.
+Unlike densely activated models that involve computing all parameters, the sparsely activated model dynamically selects a subset of parameters for training based on the input data.
+This approach enables linear parameter scaling without increasing the computational workload, thus making larger models built on the Mixture-of-Experts (MoE) architecture more feasible and efficient.

-To train models with considerable parameters with as few hardware resources as possible, it's an appropriate solution to adopt the offloading strategy and train larger-scale models with the extreme utilization of storage resources in devices.
-Recently, DeepSpeed has presented an efficient method named Zero-infinity~\cite{rajbhandari2021zero} and trained over 30 trillion parameters using 512 V100 GPUs in NVIDIA DGX-2 nodes.
-This method breaks through the limitation of memory and enables training of a super large-scale model on one single device by making full use of the storage space including High Bandwidth Memory(HBM) in GPU, CPU memory, and SSDs.
-Meanwhile, both the Zero strategy~\cite{rajbhandari2020zero, rajbhandari2021zero} and the parameter prefetching strategy are applied to the reduction of storage occupation and the improvement of the training performance respectively.
-However, SSDs have a limited lifetime number of writes, and also slow down as they reach their full storage capacity~\cite{ssd}.